-- (5) Just prior to starting the discharge test, measure and record the individual cell voltages, the string voltage and float current (if available).
-This can be accurately measured using the SEC recommended shunt.
-Which can be supplied as an optional extra with the battery. - (6) Remove or disconnect the charger from the battery string. - (7) Connect the load to the battery and start a timer.
+- (5) Just prior to starting the discharge test, measure and record the individual cell voltages, the string voltage and float current.
+This can be accurately measured using a calibrated shunt. - (6) Remove or disconnect the charger from the battery string. - (7) Connect the load to the battery and start a timer.
 Monitor the string voltage and record the lowest voltage reached and the time reached. - (8) Record the load current, string and individual cell voltages on a regular basis.
 A minimum of three sets of readings should be taken.
 The time interval between sets of readings will vary based on the expected test time.
 For example, take readings every hour for the first 4 hours of an 8 hour rating test.
 For the following 3 hours take readings every 1⁄2 hour.
 For the last hour, take readings every 15 minutes.
-For a 15 minute UPS discharge, readings every 5 minutes is desirable. - (9) Continue the discharge until the string voltage drops below the end-point voltage per cell times the number of cells in the string.
+For a 15 minute UPS discharge, readings every 5 minutes is desirable.

-is the stop discharge voltage.
-Do not be concerned if the voltage of some cells falls below 1.75 on a new battery these cells will be restored to full capacity when the battery is recharged.

-- (10) Stop the timer and remove the load from the battery. - (11) Immediately recharge the battery using the existing charger or an external charger.
-An equalize voltage may be used to reduce charge time. - (12) Record the discharge time and calculate %age capacity if a ratings test was performed. - (13) Keep a copy of all the test data with the battery records.
+- (9) Continue the discharge until the string voltage drops below the end-point voltage per cell times the number of cells in the string.
+For example: 1.75 VPC x 24 cells = 42.00 Volts is the stop discharge voltage.
+Do not be concerned if the voltage of some cells falls below 1.75 on a new battery these cells will be restored to full capacity when the battery is recharged. - (10) Stop the timer and remove the load from the battery. - (11) Immediately recharge the battery using the existing charger or an external charger.
+An equalize voltage may be used to reduce charge time. - (12) Record the discharge time and calculate percentage capacity if a ratings test was performed. - (13) Keep a copy of all the test data with the battery records.